 How to Build a DIY Wooden Sled:

 - First you will need to download and print the pattern pieces at the bottom of this post.
-I created all the pattern pieces to fit standard size paper, Cut out pattern pieces as directed (** two of the pattern pieces must be cut on the fold of a larger piece of paper).
+All the pattern pieces are made to fit standard size paper.
+Cut out pattern pieces as directed (** two of the pattern pieces must be cut on the fold of a larger piece of paper).
 Below is a diagram how the pattern pieces will fit onto your pine board.

 - Assemble the sled pieces by placing the 3 braces 15″ apart between the skis (4″, 22″ and 36″ if measured from the back of the ski).
 Attach with wood glue on the angles of the braces and use the Ryobi Airstrike Nailer to fasten (two nails going from the outside of the ski into the brace at each brace).

 - Line up the seat pieces with a 1/4″ gap between each slat.
-Attach with wood glue on the underside of the slats and use the Ryobi Airstrike Nailer to fasten. (two mails in each slat on middle and back brace.
+Attach with wood glue on the underside of the slats and use the Ryobi Airstrike Nailer to fasten. (two nails in each slat on middle and back brace.
 Nail carpet tacks on the surface of the seat for appearance if desired.

 - Attach the front head piece in the same manner.
 Drill a small hole on each of the outer edges for rope handle.